Edison0215/5DOF-Robotic-Arm-Ultraleap/leapc-python-bindings-main/VITAL_README.txt

-Requirement for using LeapMotion Hand Tracking Device:
+# Requirement for using LeapMotion Hand Tracking Device

 1. Install Python version 3.8.x only